 To curb impulse spending, first, recognize when you do the action.
-If you reach for that magazine or candy at the checkout or the clearance item, force yourself to wait a certain period (it could be a day or 30) before pulling the trigger on a purchase consider if you have the extra money to spend on that item and if you really need the product.
+If you reach for that magazine or candy at the checkout or the clearance item, force yourself to wait.
+Before pulling the trigger on a purchase consider if you have the extra money to spend on that item and if you really need the product.
 It will give you time to think about your decision, and chances are you’ll realize you don’t need it after all.

 A budget allows you to see how much money you’re bringing in and where it’s all going.
 It enables you to make changes that help you save more money and avoid going into the red each month.

 Consider signing up with a program like Mint that automatically tracks your spending for you.
 All you have to do is check your dashboard each day to ensure you’re staying on track and making adjustments as needed.

 Relying on Credit Cards

 Unless you’re able to pay off the balance in full each month, using credit cards is one of the worst things you can do for your finances.
 Especially if you’re using them to live above your means.

 If you don't pay the card in full each month, every dollar you put on a card will cost you many times more in interest charges.
 You could spend years of your life and thousands of dollars paying down purchases you don’t even remember making.

 Every once in a while, a convenience purchase can be a nice treat, or a necessary exception if you’re in a great hurry.
 Convenience purchases are those that are routine and take little thought when being bought.
-But if you find yourself regularly making convenience purchases; the convenience will cost you.
+But if you find yourself regularly making convenience purchases, the convenience will cost you.

 Stop buying a pricey latte on the way into work every morning and get up 5 minutes earlier to brew a cup at home a few days per week.
 A little extra work on your part could wind up saving you significantly.